resource-watch/slate/source/includes/api/_areas_v2.md

 }
 ```

 The `v2/areas` endpoint returns all the areas of interest associated with the user who made the request.

-**This endpoint requires authentication, and it will return 401 Unauthorized if none is provided.**

 For a detailed description of each field, check out the [Area reference](#area-reference) section.

 ### Pagination